npodonnell/grpc-matching-engine/README.md

 ## Summary

-This is a simple gRPC/protobuf based order matching service/engine, similar to those used in financial markets.
-Buyers and sellers submit orders, and the engine matches buy orders with sell orders, giving both the buyer and seller the best price available.
+Simple gRPC/protobuf based order matching engine, similar to those used in financial markets.
+Buyers and sellers submit limit orders and the engine matches buy orders with sell orders, giving the "taker" the best price available.

 * Buyers and Sellers may:
   * Submit orders